 San Carlos Antigua is primarily composed of three farms located in Antigua.
 Villa Estela (10ha), San Carlos (25ha), and San Ignacio (15ha) are all within a 15 minute walk from the Central Park of Antigua.
 Each farm yields about 2 to 3 containers of coffee, […]

 Finca El Injertal is a family owned and operated estate located near the small town of La Democracia in the mountains of Huehuetenango, in the northwest region of Guatemala.
 Founded by Jose Olivio Chavez in the 1930’s, the farm has been producing high quality coffees for three generations and is operated today by Jose Olivio’s grandson, Jose Alejandro.

-elevation: 1500 – 1600 meters above sea level
+elevation: 1490 – 2000 meters above sea level

 process: fully washed, patio dried